 Our House Program will not include Learn to Play Hockey.
 All ice sessions, however, will offer age-appropriate activities.
 Anyone with at least one season of hockey experience is welcome in the GHP.
 Our primary emphasis will be on skill development, teamwork, and the love of hockey.

 OVERVIEW OF TEAMS

 6/8/10U GHP - These players will skate together on the same sheet of ice and will be assigned to groups based on their skill level.
-After every two practices, they will have a GAME DAY (meaning they will scrimmage one another).
+When appropriate, they will have a GAME DAY (meaning they will scrimmage one another).

 12/14/16U GHP - These players will skate together with alternating practices and GAME DAYS every week.
 (GAME DAYS are full-ice scrimmages and, well, a total blast.)